swiftlang/swift/docs/SIL.rst

   %1 = alloc_box $T
   // %1 has two values:
-  //   %1#0 has type Builtin.ObjectPointer
+  //   %1#0 has type $Builtin.ObjectPointer
-  //   %1#1 has type *T
+  //   %1#1 has type $*T

 Allocates a reference-counted "box" on the heap large enough to hold a value of type ``T``.
 The result of the instruction is a two-value operand;
 the first value is the reference-counted ``ObjectPointer`` that owns the box, and the second value is the address of the value inside the box.

 The box will be initialized with a retain count of 1; the storage will be uninitialized.
 The box owns the contained value, and releasing it to a retain count of zero destroys the contained value as if by ``destroy_addr``.
-Releasing a box is thus invalid if the box's value is uninitialized.
+Releasing a box is undefined behavior if the box's value is uninitialized.
 To deallocate a box whose value has not been initialized, ``dealloc_ref`` should be used.

 alloc_array
 ```````````